91st-Aux-Team/MRC-Mission-Files/README.md

 ![91st MRC Logo](logo.png)

-Welcome to the official GitHub repository for the 91st MRC Clone Wars Unit's Arma 3 mission files!
-This repository contains a collection of carefully crafted missions designed for an immersive and engaging experience within the Star Wars universe.
-Whether you're a seasoned clone trooper or a fresh recruit, these missions offer a variety of scenarios to challenge your skills and teamwork.
+Welcome to the official GitHub repository for the 91st's Mission Files!
+This repository contains a collection of missions, compositions, and scripts for mission makers and zeuses.

 ## Mission Types